 Hammer Curl with Overhead Press – Hammer curls work the forearm and biceps in the upper arm.
 Combining curls with a shoulder press makes this the ultimate upper body exercise!
 Holding a dumbbell in each hand, hold them so your palms are facing inward towards your body and at waist level.
 This is your starting position.
 From straight arms, bend elbows and bring arms up to shoulder level, squeezing those bicep muscles always keeping your palms facing inward.
-Now Press the dumbbells straight up toward the sky, again always keeping your palms facing inward.
+Now press the dumbbells straight up toward the sky, again always keeping your palms facing inward.

 Bent Over Rows – Bend your knees slightly.
 Bend over at hips, not at the waist with weights in each hand, palms facing each other.
-You arms should be straight but elbows are not locked.
+Your arms should be straight but elbows are not locked.
 With a tight core, slowly bend the elbows back so that the weights come towards you and to your armpits.
 Keep your arms close to your sides and don’t flare the elbows out.
 Your hands should stay so that palms are facing each other throughout the move.
 Squeeze your back so that you could crack and egg between your shoulder blades if it was there.
 Hold for one count and slowly lower to start.

 Half Burpee with a Hop – Stand up straight, lower your hands to the ground while keeping your back flat, bending at the knees.
 Once your hands are firm on the ground, jump feet back into high plank.
 Hop legs back up to hands and explode up.
 Land softly on balls of feet.

-Skull Crushers (Lying Tricep Extensions) – Lay down flat, abs engaged, feet planed on the floor.
-Extend the weight above your your head, hands facing each other and elbows just slightly bent.
+Skull Crushers (Lying Tricep Extensions) – Lay down flat, abs engaged, feet planted on the floor.
+Extend the weight above your head, hands facing each other and elbows just slightly bent.
 Keeping the wrist and shoulders exactly where they were, only bend at the elbow so the weight drops down just behind your head – not on your head!
-Engage the core and push the weight back to starting position.
+Engage the core and push the weight back to the starting position.
 Keep your elbows tight and at shoulder length, don’t allow them to flare.

 Push Up – Start with arms slightly wider than shoulder width, lower chest towards the floor, elbows lower to 90 degrees.
 Pause then push up.
 You can go to knees or against the wall if needed.
 Look slightly forward not down.

-Watch the Workout Video for More Instruction!
+Watch the AMRAP Workout Video for More Instruction!